kyma-project/website/src/blog-posts/5-release-notes-041.md

  It has been a while since we introduced Kyma to the open-source community.
 Many things have changed in the project since its [announcement](/blog/introducing-project-kyma) in July.
 Now that we have our first official release, it is time to sum up what we have recently worked on:

 ## Security

 In the area of security, we have focused on our [API Gateway](/docs/latest/components/api-gateway) that you can use to easily expose your API in a secure way.
 The following things have been improved:
-* Now, when you create the `Api` kind, `hostname` is validated to make sure you provided the correct domain and that there are no duplicates.
+* When you create the `Api` kind, `hostname` is validated to make sure you provided the correct domain and that there are no duplicates.
 * The [architecture](/docs/latest/components/api-gateway#architecture-architecture) of the API Gateway component has changed.
 Now, services are exposed by the Istio Gateway and the Istio Virtual Service, instead of the Istio Ingress.
-* Now, you can create several APIs for a single service in the Console UI by creating the API for a specific service in the **Services** view, or several different APIs from the **APIs** view.
+* You can create several APIs for a single service in the Console UI by creating the API for a specific service in the **Services** view, or several different APIs from the **APIs** view.
 ![](./assets/multi-api.png)